puniverse/pulsar/docs/index.md

 * Channels created with `(chan (sliding-buffer n))` are single-consumer.
 * You may use the `!` and the `!!` defs interchangeably (the original implementation forces the use of the single-bang defs in go-blocks and the double-bang defs in regular threads).
 This means that in the Pulsar implementation all of the double-bang names (`>!!`, `<!!`, `alts!!` and `alt!!`) are actually redundant (but included for compatibility).
+* In addition to `thread` and `thread-call` there are `fiber` and `fiber-call` as well which are not part of the original core.async API.

 In addition, there are performance differences, mostly resulting from the fact that Pulsar uses fork-join pools to schedule fibers, while core.async uses regular thread pools.
-In short, if there is little interaction between go blocks (say, each go block writes something to a channel and completes), you can expet better performance from the original implementation.
+In short, if there is little interaction between go blocks (say, each go block writes something to a channel and completes), you can expect better performance from the original implementation.
 If there is a lot of interaction between go blocks (there's non-trivial message passing among them), then the Pulsar implementation will yield better performance.

 ## Clustering